 First, we make slow paced insight at largest Zagreb farmers’ market (local name is ‘Dolac’).
 This market has dual purpose in city life.
 You go there to buy fresh ingredients for home cooked meal, and hope to meet someone familiar to socialize during coffee time, when you’re done with groceries shopping.

-When we finish walking inside and outside of Dolac market, we’ll continue to ‘Kuhaona’ – cooking studio where short cooking class will give you more details on Croatian brunch culture (local names are ‘gablec’ or ‘marenda’).
-Food you prepare and eat at Kuhaona is pretext for your next endeavour – wine tasting.
-We’ll walk to one of most charming wine cellars in Zagreb’s Upper town.
+When we finish walking inside and outside of Dolac market, we’ll continue to small bistro on open-air part of Dolac market to taste simple and healthy dish and give you more details on Croatian brunch culture (local names are ‘gablec’ or ‘marenda’).
+After that you have to try štrukli – savoury appetizer from Zagreb region.
+Food you eat is pretext for your next endeavour – wine tasting.
+We’ll walk to one of most charming wine cellars in Zagreb’s old town.
 Take your seat, fasten your seatbelt, ‘wine flights’ are starting…

 Every day (except Sunday) @ 10.00 AM

 60 EUR adults and 55 EUR kids (age 12-17)

 For private tour 90 EUR adults and 80 EUR kids (age 12-17)

 Karmela Karlović, foodie